ChuckJonas/ts-force/README.md

 ### Quering Records

-Query record via a static method on each generated class.
+You can Query records via a static method on each generated class.

 ```typescript